Detecting the gravitational wave memory effect with TianQin: memory effect

 The physical consequences of the memory effect described above are easy to visualize, but they do not constitute the best ways for detection.
 Due to the intrinsic weakness of \acp{GW}, the permanent change in the displacement and time delays in various detector dependent setup is also very small and cannot be directly measured with any currently known technology.
 The practically more relevant consequence of memory effect is the shifts and corrections to the \ac{GW} waveforms, and it is the knowledge about the waveform correction that offers the best chance for a detection.

 Earlier methods for computing the waveform of memory effect include the \ac{PN} approximation and various kinds of postprocessing techniques based on existing numerical waveforms \cite{Favata:2008yd,Favata:2009ii,Favata:2010zu,Talbot:2018sgr,Nichols:2017rqr,Nichols:2018qac}.
-Recently, the first numerical relativity waveform with memory effect has been obtained by using the BMS flux-balance law \cite{Mitman:2020pbt}.
 We will follow \cite{Mitman:2020pbt} to calculate the memory waveforms in this paper.

 Following \cite{Flanagan:2015pxa,Mitman:2020pbt}, the Bondi-Sachs metric of a generic asymptotically flat spacetime containing \acp{GW} can be written as \cite{Bondi:1962px,Sachs:1962wk}, \bea ds^2&=&-e^{2\beta}\Big(Udu^2+2dudr)\nn\\ &&+r^2\gamma_{AB}(d\theta^A-\cU^Adu)(d\theta^B-\cU^Bdu)\,, \eea where $u=t-r$ is the retarded time, $\theta^A\in\{\theta^1,\theta^2\}$ are coordinates on the two-sphere, and $U$, $\beta$, $\cU^A$ and $\gamma_{AB}$ are functions of $u$, $r$ and $\theta^A$.
 A special feature of the Bondi-Sachs metric is \bea g_{rr}=g_{rA}=0\,. \eea The radial coordinate $r$ is determined by requiring that the determinant of $\gamma_{AB}$ is the same of that of the fixed round metric, denoted as $q_{AB}$, on the unit two-sphere, \bea \det(\gamma_{AB})=\det(q_{AB})\,, \eea where, if written in the usual spherical coordinates, \bea q_{AB}d\theta^Ad\theta^B=d\theta^2+\sin^2\theta d\phi^2\,.\eea Note the metric $q_{AB}$ will be used to raise and lower all capital Latin indices (e.g., $A,B$) throughout this paper.